July 17, 2024

 Directed by Lewis Allen, with a screenplay by Richard Sale from his 1943 story,

 Active Duty, this film was distributed by United Artists.
 Hardly unknown to anyone with access to the Internet or a Sinatra fan, the crooner capitalizes on his Oscar performance the year before.
 He is riveting as a big-shot contract killer whose self-imposed bravado in World War II does not quite ring true.
 My essay goes into more detail than usual to highlight the good aspects and call attention to some gullible moments.
-Based on the film's familiarity today, spoiler alerts are inevitable.
+Based on today's film buff familiarity, spoiler alerts are unnecessary.
 The premise falls into the noir slot because of the content.
-Do not expect dark, shadowy visuals in sunny California.
+Do not expect dark, shadowy visuals in the sunny California desert.

 In his second credited film role, television’s Paul Wexler plays a deputy sheriff who opens the movie with a wooden delivery and bass voice belying such a narrow guy.
 He gets the film off to a shaky B-movie start with an attempt at local humor about the town's name to a motorist.
-The film quickly gathers momentum, though, as David Raksin’s score fires up.
+However, the film quickly gathers momentum as David Raksin’s score fires up.
 His complex composition during the opening bars features soaring brass and dissonant strings suggesting something is about to happen.
-The score quickly shifts as representative of a bustling small town.
+The score quickly shifts to represent a bustling small town.
 In a slice of chaotic realism, the railroad telegraph operator interprets a top-secret message of national significance.
 Caught off guard by the urgency, he habitually blurts, 'Good.
 Night.
 Shirt!'
+I like his creative use of words.

 Co-starring in the film